California governor proposes extending nuclear plant's life

 With an extended run, “Who pays, and is there fairness in who pays?”
 Laird asked in an interview.
 “There have been additional earthquake faults discovered near the plant, and seismic upgrades were never totally completed.
 Will they address that?”

-Laird outlined other issues that include who would pay for maintenance that has been put off because the plant is scheduled to close by 2025; whether there is time for PG&E to order and receive additional radioactive fuel — and casks to store spent fuel — to keep operating; and would electricity from the reactors get in the way of transmission for wind power that is expected to come on line in coming years.
+Laird outlined other issues that include who would pay for maintenance that has been put off because the plant is scheduled to close by 2025, and whether there is time for PG&E to order and receive additional radioactive fuel — and casks to store spent fuel — to keep operating.

 “We are under a tight timeframe,” Laird added.
 “That begs the question of could they do everything it needs to be extended by 2025?”

-Newsom's draft proposal amounts to an attempt to unspool a 2016 agreement among environmentalists, plant worker unions and the utility to close the plant by 2025.
-The joint decision to close the plant also was endorsed by California utility regulators, the Legislature and then-Democratic Gov. Jerry Brown.

-PG&E CEO Patricia “Patti” Poppe told investors in a call last month that state legislation would have to be enacted by September to open the way for PG&E to reverse course.
+PG&E CEO Patricia “Patti” Poppe told investors in a call last month that state legislation would have to be enacted by September to open the way for the utility to reverse course.

+PG&E, which has long said the plant is seismically safe, has not said much about whether it will push to extend operations beyond 2025.

+Construction of the Diablo Canyon plant began in the 1960s and critics say potential shaking from nearby earthquake faults not recognized when the design was first approved could damage equipment and release radiation.
+One nearby fault was not discovered until 2008.

-PG&E also would have to obtain a new operating license from the Nuclear Regulatory Commission to run beyond 2025.
+PG&E also would have to obtain a new operating license from the Nuclear Regulatory Commission to run the plant beyond 2025.

-With so many pending issues and little time, “it is rushed.
-It does not make sense,” said David Weisman, legislative director of the Alliance for Nuclear Responsibility, an advocacy group.

-“The plant can't run a day longer than the NRC license,” which expires in August 2025, Weisman added.

 Newsom's push for a longer run for the reactors doesn't square easily with his assessment in 2016, when as lieutenant governor he supported the closure agreement as part of the State Lands Commission.